Alex080498/rsschool-cv/cv.md

 * online-course "HTML, CSS, and Javascript for Web Developers"
 * online-course "Visual Elements of User Interface Design"
 * online-course "SQL for Data Science"
+***
+## About me
+I love to learn and constantly seek for new skills and gaining new knowledges.
+I know how to search for information: even if I don't know how to do something, I'll open Google and try to find out everything by myself.
+For me learning is not a process that can end.
+Besides, I love reading.